prisma/prisma1/examples/github-auth/README.md

 ### 2. Set up the GitHub OAuth application

-Since the authentication mechanism is based on GitHub, you first need to create an OAuth applicatoin in your GitHub account.
+Since the authentication mechanism is based on GitHub, you first need to create an OAuth application in your GitHub account.

 1. Click your profile in the top-right corner of GitHub.com and select **Settings** from the dropdown.
 1. In the left side-menu, select **Developer settings**.